-The femoral nerve is the largest of five nerve branches of the lumbar plexus.
-This network of nerves is in the abdominal part of the torso (lower spine).
+Your femoral nerve is the largest of the five nerve branches of your lumbar plexus.
+This network of nerves is in your lower spine.
 You have a femoral nerve on each side of your body that helps you bend and straighten your hips and knees.
 It also sends touch, pain and temperature sensations from your legs to your brain.

 Advertisement